Project Riese: Jedlinka Palace

 The palace is located in the village of Jedlinka (German: Tannhausen).
-In 1943, it was purchased by the Nationalsozialistische Volkswohlfahrt (National Socialist People's Welfare) from the Böhm family as a result of their financial problems.
-At the beginning of 1944 the plans to transform it into a hospital were disrupted because the building was confiscated by military authorities and adapted as headquarters for the Industriegemeinschaft Schlesien (Silesian Industrial Company) which, until then, occupied Haus Hermannshöhe in the nearby town of Bad Charlottenbrunn (Polish: Jedlina-Zdrój).
+In 1943, the Nationalsozialistische Volkswohlfahrt (National Socialist People's Welfare) purchased it from the Böhm family due to their financial difficulties.
+However, at the beginning of 1944, plans to transform the palace into a hospital were disrupted when the building was confiscated by the military and converted into headquarters for Industriegemeinschaft Schlesien (Silesian Industrial Company), which had previously occupied Haus Hermannshöhe in the nearby town of Bad Charlottenbrunn (Polish: Jedlina-Zdrój).

-An air-raid shelter was created in the cellar with armoured, gasproof doors.
-The corporation was responsible for construction work and supervising all companies and local businesses taking part in the project on behalf of the Main Building Commission of the Ministry of Arms.
+An air-raid shelter with armoured, gas-proof doors was created in the cellar.
+The corporation was responsible for the construction work, as well as for supervising all the companies and local businesses that took part in the project on behalf of the Main Building Commission of the Ministry of Arms.
 (List of companies) Most companies used forced labour.

-In April 1944, the Industriegemeinschaft Schlesien was deemed too inefficient and replaced by the Organisation Todt (OT).
-The Oberbauleitung Riese (OBL Riese) (Site management Riese) was established under supervision of Ministerial Director Franz Xaver Dorsch and Hans Meyer, Chief of OBL Riese and the whole area of Lower Silesia.
-Construction Office, located in Haus Mohaupt in the town of Wüstewaltersdorf (Polish: Walim), was supervised by senior construction managers Leo Müller and Fritz Leonhardt.
-In July 1944, 30,788 people worked for OBL Riese.
+In April 1944, the Industriegemeinschaft Schlesien was deemed too inefficient and was replaced by the Organisation Todt (OT).
+The Oberbauleitung Riese (OBL Riese) (Site management Riese) was established under the supervision of Ministerial Director Franz Xaver Dorsch and Hans Meyer, Chief of the OBL Riese and of the entire Lower Silesia area.
+The Construction Office, which was located in Haus Mohaupt in the town of Wüstewaltersdorf (Polish: Walim), was overseen by senior construction managers Leo Müller and Fritz Leonhardt.
+By July 1944, 30,788 people were employed by OBL Riese.

-In February 1945, because the front line of the war was approaching, OBL Riese evolved into headquarters of Front-OT X Brigade.
-The task of the new formation was the reconstruction of damaged communication systems.
-The palace was occupied by the OT until May 1945.
-Presently it is open to the public.
+In February 1945, as the war front approached, OBL Riese evolved into the headquarters of the Front-OT X Brigade.
+The new formation's task was to reconstruct damaged communication systems.
+The OT occupied the palace until May 1945.
+It is currently open to the public.